 Migrant labor is fundamental to the U.S. economy.
 However, migrant youth are often invisible and highly mobile.

 This project is designed to address the needs of those out-of-school migrant youth residing in the New England area who want to earn a high-school equivalency.
-While New England states work hard to provide quality universal education for their residents, there is a significant inequity in access to education for farm-workers: those furthest outside the educational structure are migrant farm-workers who are geographically isolated and have limited English proficiency.
+While New England states work hard to provide quality universal education for their residents, there is a significant inequity in access to education for farm-workers.
+Those furthest outside the educational structure are migrant farm-workers who are geographically isolated and have limited English proficiency.
 Access to educational services is nearly impossible without the support of an intermediary.

-World Education is the main technical assistance provider to a consortium of four New England states (MA, ME, NH, and VT) led by EDCO Collaborative in MA for a contract from the U.S. Office of Migrant Education that is providing technology-enhanced secondary level educational services for out-of-school youth migrant workers, ages 16-24.
+World Education is the main technical assistance provider to a consortium of four New England states (MA, ME, NH, and VT) led by EDCO Collaborative for a contract from the U.S. Office of Migrant Education that is providing technology-enhanced secondary level educational services for out-of-school youth migrant workers, ages 16-24.